What is Gestational Surrogacy?

 - Healthy lifestyle – no smoking, recreational drugs, alcohol abuse

-- No more than 2 c-sections
+- No more than two c-sections, sometimes three

 - Reliable Transportation